-Once you’ve painted all your paper squares, let dry thoroughly.
+Once you’ve painted all your paper squares, let them dry thoroughly.
 The bubbles and warping in the paper will slowly flatten out (if you’ve taped the edges down) as they dry.
 If you want to speed up the process, grab a hairdryer and hit them with a little heat for a few minutes!

 - Remove the masking tape

 Your gradients are done!
 Take all the tape off and set back for a good look at these beauties!
 For younger kids, you can use your gradient squares for a color-matching activity.
-Even older kids will have fun observing how the colors mixed together and how close they got to matching the colors in their nature inspiration.
+Even older kids will have fun observing how the colors mixed together and how close they got to matching the colors in their natural inspiration.

 Grab another sheet of paper you can use to build your collages on.
-I cut some colored cardstock into 5″ x 5″ squares, but you can use any type, size or color you like best!
+I cut some colored cardstock into 5″ x 5″ squares, but you can use any type, size, or color you like best!

 - Cut simple leaf and petal shapes from your watercolor gradients and glue.

 Cut some simple leaf and flower petal shapes out of your gradient squares.
-You can use your foliage, favorite flowers or pictures as inspiration!
+You can use your foliage, favorite flowers, or pictures as inspiration!
 Use a glue stick to glue your layers of leaves and flowers down.

 Voila!
 Beautifully modern and wonderfully unique mini flower collages!
 These can be used as special handmade cards for loved ones, combined to make one large art piece, or strung together to create a super cute summery garland!
 Have a kid who would have fun with this but isn’t into flowers?
 You could easily make animals or landscapes too!